What Is Remote Work? A Guide to Understanding the Future of Work

 Remote work vs. telecommuting

-The difference between remote work and telecommuting is the tools involved in performing the job.
+The difference between remote work and telecommuting is the tools involved to perform the job.

 Are you interested in the benefits of teleworking?
-Read this article to get more info.
+Read our article to get more info.

 Remote work vs. distributed work